mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 So I said, “I am already living in the United States.”

-So she asked me, “Are you a citizen of America?”
+She asked me, “Are you a citizen of America?”

 I said, “No, I have permanent residence.”